Kevin Riley (politician)

-Kevin Christopher Riley is an American politician.
+Kevin Christopher Riley (born November 16, 1987) is an American politician.
 A Democrat, he serves as the New York City Councilmember for the 12th district.
 The district includes Wakefield, Olinville, Edenwald, Eastchester, Williamsbridge, Baychester, Co-op City in The Bronx.

 Early life and education

 Riley grew up and lives in Baychester, The Bronx.
 He graduated from Mount Saint Michael Academy in Wakefield before attending State University of New York at Old Westbury where he received a B.A. and an M.P.A. from Metropolitan College of New York.
 He has two daughters and one son.

 Career

 Prior to running for office, Riley was an aide to Assembly Speaker Carl Heastie for ten years.
 He was also a Democratic Male District Leader for the 83rd Assembly District.

 New York City Council

 On December 22, 2020, Riley won a special election in the 12th district following the expulsion of Council Member Andy King.
 He was sworn in on January 6, 2021, and named chair of the Subcommittee on Landmarks, Public Sitings, and Dispositions.

+On the proposed City of Yes plan to increase housing supply in New York City, Riley said, "Some of these reforms make a lot of sense.
+The problem is that the proposal doesn’t identify the specific housing needs that different types of neighborhoods have."